jedisct1/vtun/README.md

 * Unauthenticated encryption schemes were replaced with aesni and pclmulqdq-accelerated AES256-GCM.

+* The static, shared key was replaced by an ephemeral keys exchange with Curve25519.
+The PSK is now only used to sign ephemeral public keys and parameters.

 * Protection against replay attacks was added.

-* More secure key derivation and initial handshake.

-* Passwords are not kept in memory.

-* Guarded memory allocations for secrets.
+* Passwords are not kept in memory, guarded memory allocations are used for secrets.